Azevedo History, Family Crest & Coats of Arms

 Early History of the Azevedo family

-Another 653 words (47 lines of text) covering the years 1139, 1037 and 1085 are included under the topic Early Azevedo History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Azevedo research.
+Another 327 words (23 lines of text) covering the years 1139, 1037 and 1085 are included under the topic Early Azevedo History in all our PDF Extended History products and printed products wherever possible.

 Azevedo Spelling Variations